 Hudson & Rex, Citytv (2019 – present)

-Since its premiere in March 2019, Citytv’s comedic police procedural series Hudson & Rex already has three seasons under its belt, with a fourth season already in the works.
+Since its premiere in March 2019, Citytv’s comedic police procedural series Hudson & Rex has become a fan favorite.

 The two partnered up after Hudson moved back to his hometown of St. John’s and Rex’s previous human partner died.
 Now an unstoppable dynamic duo, Rex is instrumental in helping Hudson investigate – and solve – each case!